DataDog/documentation/content/en/real_user_monitoring/guide/setup-feature-flag-data-collection.md

 {{< tabs >}}
 {{% tab "Browser" %}}

-Initialize Amplitude's SDK and and create an exposure listener reporting feature flag evaluations to Datadog using the following snippet of code:
+Initialize Amplitude's SDK and create an exposure listener reporting feature flag evaluations to Datadog using the following snippet of code:

 For more information about initializing Amplitude's SDK, see Amplitude's [JavaScript SDK documentation][1].